| |

 When we think of islands, we think of white sandy beaches, palm trees, and drinking from coconuts.

 Problems like this are why we need social sustainability.
-Social sustainability empowers current and future generations to live in and design their own healthy, livable communities.
-Social sustainability takes problems like the high cost of living and empowers communities to find sustainable, Earth-friendly solutions to those problems.
+Social sustainability empowers current and future generations to live in and design healthy, livable communities.
+Social sustainability takes problems like the high cost of living and allows communities to find sustainable, Earth-friendly solutions to those problems.

 Social sustainability gives island communities more autonomy over their future.